alexcorvi/github-webhooks-client/README.md

-Github Webhooks Receiver
+Github Webhooks Listener
 ================

-This is a client library for listening to GitHub Webhooks and execute a callback on them.
+This is a client library for listening (receiving) to GitHub Webhooks and execute a callback on them.

 > Note: This client library based on the excellent [Node Github Hook](https://github.com/nlf/node-github-hook) library.